PROMOTIONAL DISCOUNTSSign up for our latest offers

 Considering it led a relatively short production life – including less than a decade as a premier muscle car – the Chevelle’s legacy is all the more impressive.
 It is the quintessential American muscle car, whether it was born with a big-block or straight-six.
 And with more than a couple million built in all forms – and thousands still on the road to inspire enthusiasts of every generations – the Chevelle will always be an American classic.

-As one of the industry’s largest A- and G-body restoration suppliers, Original Parts Group offers thousands of parts and accessories for 1964-77 Chevelles, with new parts added daily.
+As one of the industry’s largest A- and G-body restoration suppliers, Original Parts Group offers thousands of 1964-77 Chevelle parts and accessories, with new parts added daily.
 Our extensive catalog offers nearly everything from sheet metal, chrome and upholstery to engine parts and the hard-to-find details to finish a restoration with show-winning attention to detail.
 Shop online or order your OPGI Chevelle parts catalog today.